Rivub03/C/README.md

 # Data Structures (C++):

 > [!note]
-> This repository is a collection of C++ files (.cpp) which are custom-coded by me as I navigate and understand the world of advanced data structures.
-The motivation behind this project is that I had taken a classes on data structures and algorithms as an undergraduate, and while that was informative and very useful, I felt that a trimester's class on the two subjects is nearly not enough to cover the subjects to the depth that I would like to cover.
+This repository contains a collection of custom-coded C++ files (.cpp) that I have developed as I navigate and understand the world of advanced data structures.
+The motivation behind this project is that I had taken classes on data structures and algorithms as an undergraduate, and while that was informative and very useful, I felt that a trimester's class on the two subjects is not nearly enough to cover the subjects to the depth that I would like to cover.
 So, here I am, exploring data structures as much as I possibly can in my free time.
-The language is intentionally chosen as C++ since that allows for a more robust understanding, since kids these days never really work with memory coding in languages like Python and Java.
+The language is intentionally chosen as C++ since it allows for a more robust understanding, since kids these days never really work with memory coding in languages like Python and Java.

 ### Contents:

-Every major topic is covered with depth and comprehensively.
+Every major topic is covered in depth and comprehensively.
 The sub-topics are listed as bullet points:

 1) Basics:
 	- Loops